-1. The principle of the mandatory legal nature of the CIM Uniform Rules 1980 has never been contested, despite the fact that they do not include any provision equivalent to Article 41 of the CMR.
-Notwithstanding that fact, the Revision Committee decided to introduce a provision along these lines for reasons of legal clarity (Report on the $3^{rd}$ session, p.
-15/16).

-2. The text adopted by the Revision Committee and confirmed by the 5th General Assembly does, however, contain an important innovation in relation to Article 41 of the CMR.
-Following the example of Article 23, § 2 of the Hamburg Rules, the final sentence allows the carrier to extend his liability or his obligations in favour of the clients, the possibility of extending liability not being limited to maximum amounts.
-The Revision Committee rejected a proposal by Germany which would have allowed the carrier to extend his liability only in respect of the limits of liability (Report on the 16th session, p.
+- 1. The essentially mandatory legal nature of the CIM Uniform Rules 1980 has never been contested, despite the fact that they do not include any provision equivalent to Article 41 of the CMR.
+Notwithstanding that fact, the Revision Committee decided to introduce such a provision for reasons of legal clarity (Report on the Third Session, p.
+15/16). - 2.
+The text adopted by the Revision Committee and confirmed by the Fifth General Assembly does, however, contain an important innovation in relation to Article 41 of the CMR.
+Following the example of Article 23, § 2 of the Hamburg Rules, the final sentence allows the carrier to extend his liability or his obligations in favour of the clients, the possibility for extension of liability not being limited to maximum amounts.
+The Revision Committee rejected a proposal by Germany which would have allowed the carrier to extend his liability only in respect of the limits of liability (Report on the Sixteenth Session, p.
 11).
 This restriction sought by Germany would have been in the interest of the railways, which would thus have been less exposed to the pressure of large-scale freight agents.

-Title II

-Conclusion and Performance of the Contract of Carriage
+Title II Conclusion and Performance of the Contract of Carriage